th-rtyf-re/chess-dip/docs/RULES.md

 Otherwise, the prevent strength is 1 plus the number of successful support-move orders.

 If the [path](#path) of a convoy order fails, then the prevent strength of the convoy order is 0.
+Otherwise, its prevent strength is:

+- ½ if there are no successful support-convoy orders (this is to allow the convoy to succeed over convoys with a failed path);
-Otherwise, its prevent strength is the number of successful support-convoy orders.
+- the number of successful support-convoy orders otherwise.

 ## Order success
 ### Convoy orders